dxw/playbook/_includes/sections/our-professions/technical-operations.md

 1. **Don't be a keeper of secrets**

-   Everyone should be replaceable in respects to knowledge.
+   Everyone should be replaceable in respect to knowledge.
 It's everyone's responsibility to share what they know (eg. Pairing)

 1. **No heroics - Don't internalise problems**